Service Invoice Templates (75)

 - For Example – A person that hires a bookkeeper to go over the finances of the company.

 The main difference between an employee and an independent contractor is that an employee gets certain guarantees, such as unemployment, medical insurance (in some cases), and time-off, whereas an independent contractor is “their own boss” and must withhold their own taxes from income.
+An employee:

 - Works pre-set hours on a mandated schedule.